melvinsembrano/lockie/README.md

 include Lockie::ControllerHelper
 before_action :authenticate!
 ```
 That's it!
-All your controllers that inherits `ApplicationController` are now protected.
+All your controllers that inherits `ApplicationController` are now protected with `Authorization token` or with `email and password`.

 ## Adding a session controller